 A few years later when I, again ended up with a ripped backpack and damaged camping gear I felt a shaken sense of my place in the world.
 My intense love of the natural environment and my place, as a guest, as a steward.

-I continue to enjoy exploring hidden pockets in nature by myself and sometimes with the wonderful company of kids and husband.
+I continue to enjoy exploring hidden pockets in nature.

 As a teenager, my childhood shyness dissipated (somewhat) and I found myself stepping in front of hundreds of youth for the sake of human rights and our natural environment.
 I never found my place as a protestor, but I could swing the role of organizer, ambassador and advocate.
 I won two National Awards for public service coming out of this role: The Governor General’s Award and a YTV Achievement Award.